iamdevlinph/iamdevlinph.github.io-jekyll/_posts/2018-03-06-css-grid-in-action.md

 Being bad at CSS, CSS grids, somehow makes layouting a tad easier.

 You can see the code in this [fiddle](https://jsfiddle.net/iamdevlinph/zytofwuj/)

+What do you think of CSS grid?
+Share your thoughts in the comments!